-Recent policy changes make California the first state to include foster youth in its education accountability framework, yet many school districts lack the tools and inter-agency protocols to support their educational success.
-Moreover, closing the achievement gap for students in foster care requires dynamic multi-agency collaboration between local education, child welfare, judicial and community-based partners with a shared vision for effectively serving this particularly vulnerable population of students.
+California became the first state to include foster youth in its education accountability framework, yet many school districts still lack the tools and inter-agency protocols to support their educational success.
+Closing the achievement gap for students in foster care, involved in the juvenile justice system or experiencing homelessness, requires dynamic multi-agency collaboration between local education, child welfare, judicial and community-based partners with a shared vision for effectively serving these particularly vulnerable populations of students.

-FosterEd California supports our public agency partners around systems and practice reforms to better support the education needs of system-involved youth through:
+FosterEd California supports our public agency partners around systems and practice reforms to better support the education needs of system-involved youth and youth experiencing homelessness through:

-- A multi-agency pilot in Los Angeles County to improve high school graduation rates and expand post-secondary opportunities for system-involved youth.
+- Multi-agency demonstration sites in Contra Costa County, Los Angeles County, Monterey County, and Santa Clara County to improve high school graduation rates and expand post-secondary opportunities for system-involved youth;

 - Technical assistance to public agencies in developing multi-agency agreements and implementation plans; and

 - A policy agenda focused on collective responsibility around the education outcomes of system-involved youth.

 Contra Costa County